- Posted on: 05 Jun, 2024

 Our Technician replaced the complete timing belt kit with all the necessary moving components.
 Specialist tools were used (see main image with clamps holding camshafts).
 New rocker cover gaskets were fitted with new seals and “C” clips in the camshaft end cover sprockets.
 An original VAG water pump was fitted with the correct G13 antifreeze.

 Poor workmanship is condemned in our workshop.
 Cutting corners is not an option.
-Not fitting water pumps, gaskets, retaining studs from the timing belt kit on a strip down like this is false economy and escalates costs for the customer long term.
+Not fitting water pumps, gaskets, and retaining studs from the timing belt kit on a strip down like this is a false economy and escalates costs for the customer long term.

 Our Technicians at Autotecnic are proud, trained guys who treat customers and their cars with the respect they deserve.
 They understand that your car is probably the second most valuable asset you own!